ashgupta1971/DualBootLinuxMint/dual-boot-without-encryption.md

 1. a 50 GiB *Windows Virtual Machines* logical partition formatted as *NTFS*
 1. a 200 GiB *Data* logical partition formatted as *NTFS*

-This will leave approximately 65 GiB of empty space on the storage device for future use.
+This will leave approximately 50 GB of empty space on the storage device for future use.

 To format partitions with the NTFS file system, use the command: